orbit/orbit/orbit-actor-concept-observers.md

 {% endhighlight %}

 -  Observers must extend Orbit's IActorObserver interface.
--  Observer events must be OneWay and must not return any type other than void.
 -  Like Actor Interfaces, all methods must return an Orbit Task.
+-  It is often desirable for observer messages to be [OneWay](orbit-actor-concept-useful-annotations.html).

 ###Implementing An Observer {#ActorConcept-Observers-ImplementingAnObserver}